hemanth-k-malviya/Project-1/README.md

 This project is a website for iipacademy.
 It is built using HTML and CSS.

 ## Demo
-You can view the demo of the IIP Academy website by clicking the link below:
+You can view the demo of the IIP Academy website below:

 [Demo Video](https://github.com/user-attachments/assets/cb639e0d-77c3-4d0d-aa97-74e706c3a215)